AdaChicas3/Ada-Chicas-CNU/_posts/2022-01-31-review-post.md

 ## **SUMMARY**

   According to the project managers Witchfinder General is a Swedish digital humanities project that covers locations of residents accused of being witches.
-With over 3000 different accusations, project manager Ewan takes us on an educational journey with locations and records of everyone who was accused of being a witch in [Great Britain] with more information.
+With over 3000 different accusations, project manager Ewan takes us on an educational journey with locations and records of everyone who was accused of being a witch in Great Britain with interesting facts and information.

 ## **MAPPING**